• Skip to primary navigation

 • ×

-Served with the classic aperitif time in Provence is the classic Poichichade.
-Rather like hummus, it's an extra garlicky French chickpea spread from the south.
-Spread on baguette slices or dip with raw vegetables such as radishes, carrots or cauliflower florets with some chilled rosé wine.
+Served with the classic apéritif in Provence is the classic 'Poichichade'.
+Rather like hummus dip, it's an extra garlicky French chickpea spread from the south.
+Spread on baguette slices or dip with raw vegetable 'crudités' and enjoy with a chilled rosé.

-Olive stand at the market in Apt Provence
+rows of violet garlic at the market in Provence

 chickpeas at the market

-Not only is it rather addictive, but it contains a lot of garlic.
-It is made with both cooked garlic and just one fresh clove at the end to give it that extra touch of Provence!
+Provençal Poichichade (pron: pwah-sheesh-ad) is like Lebanese-style Hummus without the tahini.
+Not only is it rather addictive, it contains a lot of garlic.
+It is made with both cooked garlic and just one large fresh clove at the end to give it that extra touch of Provence.
+Don't forget the bay leaf!

 poichichade chickpea spread at the market